-The following guide is provided by our Service Support Engineers to help you configure your Draytek-to-Smoothwall VPN.
-However if you are unsure of how to configure your Draytek router, we recommend you contact your Draytek Support service.
+This article helps you configure your Draytek-to-Smoothwall VPN.
+However, if you are unsure of how to configure your Draytek router, we recommend that you contact your Draytek Support service.

 - From your router's interface, go to VPN-remote access control.

 - Ensure IPSec VPN is selected but the other options are not.